DiegoRosales/Zybo_Sampler/README.md

 This stage will import all the packaged cores and will perform all the connections necessary to build the final design

 ### 3) Xilinx IP Synthesis
-This stage will individually synthesize all Xilinx IPs to save time on the final implementation
+This stage will individually synthesize all Xilinx IPs to save time on the final implementation.
+Note that this stage is only strictly necessary when you haven't created the Xilinx IPs from the TCL scripts.
+Xilinx IPs instantiated in the integration stage can also be synthesized in the implementation stage

 ### 4) Implementation
 This stage will import the generated sources from the integration stage and will perform Synthesis and Place and Route